 If a nanny is shared by more than one family, it is especially important to arrange the details carefully from the outset, with separate written agreements between the nanny and each family involved, so that everyone knows exactly what is to be expected.

 Your nanny's pay will depend upon the type of job (live-in or live-out), the hours, the number of children to be cared for, the nanny's qualifications and experience and also upon the area in which you live.
-Nannies are covered by the National Minimum Wage which means you must pay at least £5.30 per hour to nannies aged 18 to 20, and £6.70 per hour to nannies aged 21 and over (as from October 1 2015).
+Nannies are covered by the National Minimum Wage and Living Wagewhich means you must pay at least £5.90 per hour to nannies aged 18 to 20, £7.38 per hour to nannies aged 21-24 and £7.83 per hour to nannies aged 25 and over (as from 1 April 2018).

 For guidance about how much you should pay:

 - Contact the Pay and Work Rights Helpline: 0800 917 2368.

 - Ask local nanny agencies for guidance.

 You must deduct tax and National Insurance from your nanny's pay unless you are paying less than the lower earnings limit.
 This can be done through the HM Revenue and Customs's PAYE (Pay as You Earn) scheme.
 If you are paying your nanny less than the lower earnings limit you will not need to make payments on her behalf, but she can still pay voluntary National Insurance contributions.